 You know what will really slow you down?
 Waking up tomorrow morning and sitting down to work, only to waste half an hour trying to figure out the day’s to-do list, where to start, and what you need to actually make progress.

-6. Batch process your work.
+6. Batch process your work

 Every time you change gears while switching from one assignment or topic during the day to another, there is an adjustment period.
 You have to remind yourself of all the little details of the job and refresh your knowledge of the subject or area of expertise.
-This process takes time, and it can make you feel disorganized and discombobulated.
+This process takes time and can make you feel disorganized and discombobulated.

 That is why batch processing is awesome!
 Spend as little time as possible switching gears by switching gears as seldom as you need to.
 Do not jump back and forth between lots of little jobs.
 Dedicate large, seamless chunks of your day to handling specific tasks or projects.

-You can start batching with just a few things at a time, productivity hacks may be implemented in steps; I recommend starting with email, which I spoke about earlier, phone calls, and extensive writing tasks!
+You can start batching with just a few things at a time.
+Productivity hacks may be implemented in steps; I recommend starting with email, which I spoke about earlier, phone calls, and extensive writing tasks!

-7. Avoid unnecessary tasks.
+7. Avoid unnecessary tasks